Does a Drying Cylinder Fall Under the Pressure Vessel Act? Seeking Clarification

 Madhu.T.K

-Yes, it will come under pressure vessel.
+Yes, it will come under a pressure vessel.

 saswatabanerjee

-There is no pressure vessel act, as far as I know.
+There is no Pressure Vessel Act, as far as I know.

 raghunath_bv